liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 Test: Do as statement says -- in event handler call redirect to new view.
 In render, verify we are in that view.
 Also set request attr in action (that raises the event) and verify its not there in render to show that scope not saved.

-[<a name="6.132"></a>6.132] Create an instance of a `PortletResponseWrapper` object that implements `javax.portlet.faces.BridgeWriteBehindResponse` and set it in the Faces `ExternalContext` by calling `ExternalContext.setResponse()`

-Test: In JSP that render the page get the ExternalContext.getResponse and check that it implements BridgeWriteBehindResponse

 [<a name="6.133"></a>6.133] If an instance class is configured, it must be used (render case).